Hair loss is a common side effects of some cancer treatments.

 Chemotherapy drugs work by killing growing cells such as cancer cells.
 But normal body tissues such as the hair follicles, also have lots of growing cells.
 This is what makes your hair fall out.

-Hair almost always grows back once your treatment has finished.
-In very rare cases, it does not grow back.
+Hair usually grows back once your treatment has finished.
+However, in some people it may not grow back, or it might grow back patchy.
 This usually only happens with very high doses of particular drugs.

 It might take several months for hair to grow back.
 It might look the same as before, or it may be thicker or thinner.
 Sometimes it can be a different colour or curlier.

 There are different types of targeted drugs and these cause hair problems to different degrees.
-Some of these drugs cause hair thinning, slower hair growth and dry, brittle hair.
+Some of these drugs cause slower hair growth, hair thinning and dry, brittle hair.
 Some can cause hair loss on the head and body.
-These problems tend to develop 2 to 3 months after starting treatment.
+It can vary as to when these hair changes start.
+They can develop between several weeks to 2 to 3 months after starting treatment.

 Hormone therapies are more likely to cause hair thinning.
 This usually slows down or stops within the first year of starting treatment.

 In some people, it may not thicken until a few weeks after finishing hormone therapy.

 Radiotherapy generally causes some hair loss to the part of the body that is being treated.
 How much hair loss you have depends on the size of the area you have treated and the dose of the radiotherapy.

 Radiotherapy to the head always causes some hair loss.
 Your hair will fall out where the radiotherapy beams enter your head.
 You can also lose some hair on the opposite side, where the radiotherapy beams pass through.